 Vivian Glyck is the founder of Just Like My Child Foundation that she started following the birth of her son, Zak.
 Having experienced the love of a mother for her child, Vivian woke up to the value of every human life.
 After learning about the horrific numbers of children dying from malaria and orphaned by the AIDS epidemic, Vivian realized she had to make a difference.

-Founded in 2006, the organization has dramatically impacted the lives of thousands of women and children in Uganda and Senegal (and soon the US) through initiatives in healthcare, education, microenterprise, social justice and girls empowerment.
-The organization is now primarily focused on implementing their Girl Power Project® which is focusing on reaching a million girls and empowering them to stay in school, avoid forced child marriage, pregnancy, violence.
-She was honored with the Women of Peace award by Woman’s Peace Power Foundation.
-She has also been selected as “One of 50 People to Watch” in San Diego Magazine and was featured in MORE magazine for her work in Uganda.
+Vivian was honored with the Women of Peace award by Woman’s Peace Power Foundation.
+She has also been selected as “One of 50 People to Watch” in San Diego Magazine and was featured in MORE Magazine for her work in Uganda.
 An author and successful marketing director for Deepak Chopra, Dean Ornish, Jon Kabat-Zinn, and others, Vivian Glyck, a native New Yorker, currently lives in San Diego with her husband and son.
 Read more about Vivian and the story of JLMC.

-A California native, Shawn was born and raised in Santa Barbara.
-Shawn is an alumni of UCSB and she holds a certificate in fundraising from UCLA.
-With more than 30 years of leadership experience in the non-profit sector, Shawn brought her passionate for women and girls to JLMC after serving as the Executive Director for the International Folk Art Alliance in Santa Fe, New Mexico.
+A California native, Shawn was born and raised in Santa Barbara and is an alumni of UCSB.
+She holds a certificate in fundraising from UCLA and has more than 30 years of leadership experience in the non-profit sector.
+Shawn brought her passion for women and girls to JLMC after serving as the Executive Director for the International Folk Art Alliance in Santa Fe, New Mexico.
 Prior to her time in Santa Fe, Shawn spent eight years working with Project Concern International (PCI), a leading health and development organization based in San Diego.

 Since 2014, Shawn’s leadership is the thread that has sewn the entire JLMC team together.
 From optimizing JLMC’s staff in Uganda for efficiency to helping refine JLMC’s programs for effectiveness, she has the unique ability to turn JLMC’s vision into a reality by developing relationships and delivering impactful solutions.
 Today, Shawn continues to direct the organization’s mission to empower vulnerable adolescent girls in central Uganda and is currently pursuing a Masters from the University of Oxford in London.